ethereum/trin/book/src/users/installation/windows.md

 # Windows

-These steps are for setting up a Trin node as a service on Ubuntu.
+These are instructions for Native and cross compiling Windows builds

 ## Native compilation of Windows